-A. Lead Administrator Evaluation.
-The Charter Board shall conduct a performance evaluation of the Lead Administrator at least annually..

-- B. Employee Evaluations.
-The Lead Administrator or his/her designee shall conduct performance evaluations of the School's employees at least annually in accordance with the School's personnel policies. - C. Training.
+- A. Lead Administrator Evaluation.
+The Charter Board shall conduct a performance evaluation of the Lead Administrator at least annually in accordance with C.R.S. § 22-9-106, unless waived, in which case a replacement plan and rationale shall be submitted and approved in accordance with Section 4.5 of this Agreement. - B. Employee Evaluations.
+The Lead Administrator or his/her designee shall conduct performance evaluations of the School's employees at least annually in accordance with C.R.S. § 22-9-106, unless waived, in which case a replacement plan and rationale shall be submitted and approved in accordance with Section 4.5 of this Agreement. - C. Training.
 The Charter Board shall adopt a policy for its annual training plan.
-Further Charter Board members will satisfactorily complete the online charter school governing board training modules recommended by the Department, or comparable training, within a year of: (a) executing this Contract (for those members currently serving on the Board or provide evidence of prior completion) or (b) being seated on the Board (for all future Board members), whichever comes first.
+Further, Charter Board members will satisfactorily complete the online charter school governing board training modules recommended by the Department, or comparable training, within a year of: (a) executing this Contract (for those members currently serving on the Board or provide evidence of prior completion) or (b) being seated on the Board (for all future Board members), whichever comes first.
 Failure to complete this requirement will be noted in the Annual Performance Report Compiled by the District.